DannyBoyIL/PURPLE/README.md

 Open your Postman development tool make use of the collection retrieved.
 Make sure to verify that the requests base url are set up to your current local environment **`<http://localhost:8000>`**`/PURPLE/public/api/users` .

 For each request in the collection there is a description added to help you through the system checks.
-With that said, a summary  of the entire collection is brought to you here below for you comfort:
+With that said, a summary  of the entire collection is brought to you here below for your comfort:

 ## users  folder